What Is Zero-Based Budgeting?

 The truth is that budgeting is time-consuming work.
 Zero-based budgeting, in particular, requires you to track each dollar and make each expense a line item, which can be tedious and feel restrictive.

 Zero-based budgeting can be especially difficult for people with unpredictable income.
 In this case, Ramsey Solutions recommends funding the most important expenses first and then picking up where you left off the next time you receive a check.

 “A lot of people feel like a budget limits their freedom, but a budget actually gives you freedom,” Cruze said.
 “It allows you to spend your money and make your money go further because you have a plan.
 Whatever your money goals are, putting a budget in place is going to help you get there quicker, so I don’t see any downside to that.”

 “Before each month begins, write down your monthly income and list out all of your expenses,” Cruze said.
-“You can do this on paper or use an app like EveryDollar, which is what I use.
-As you list your expenses, start with the essentials like food, rent and utilities, basic clothing and transportation.
-Once those are covered, you’ll list out your other expenses, and be sure to account for savings and giving.”
+“Start with the essentials like food, rent and utilities, basic clothing and transportation.”
+Once those are covered, list other expenses, including savings, gifts and seasonal expenses you only pay during part of the year.

 Zero-based budgeting isn’t your only option.
 There are other types of budgets that you might find useful, depending on your preferences.

 1. 50/30/20 Budget